Finite-state self-similar actions of nilpotent groups: Abstract

 \section{Abstract}

 Let $G$ be a finitely generated torsion-free nilpotent group and $\phi:H\rightarrow G$ be a surjective homomorphism from a subgroup $H<G$ of finite index with trivial $\phi$-core.
 For every choice of coset representatives of $H$ in $G$ there is a faithful self-similar action of the group $G$ associated with $(G,\phi)$.
-We characterize the existence of finite-state self-similar actions for $(G,\phi)$ in terms of the Jordan normal form of $\phi$ viewed as an automorphism of the Lie algebra of $G$.\\
+We are interested in what cases all these actions are finite-state and in what cases there exists a finite-state self-similar action for $(G,\phi)$.
+These two properties are characterized in terms of the Jordan normal form of the corresponding automorphism $\phiL$ of the Lie algebra of the Mal'cev completion of $G$.\\

-\textbf{Mathematics Subject Classification 2000}: 20F65, 20F18\\
+\textbf{Mathematics Subject Classification 2000}: 20F65, 20F18

 \textbf{Keywords}: self-similar action, nilpotent group, finite-state action, automaton group